psocha/ChessEngine/README.md

 To build the code, your computer must have GNU Make and the g++ compiler.
 After downloading, simply run `Make` and use the created executables.

-The only executable that the `Makefile` currently creates is `random.exe`, which plays random legal moves.
+The most recent version of the code uses a min-max tree search with alpha-beta pruning.
+Position evaluation is done primarily by counting material.
+Other AIs for the engine (such as one that plays random moves) can be found in the `ai` folder.

 ## How to Run

-Running `random.exe` with no flags will open a command-line session in which UCI messages can be entered through STDIN and UCI responses are sent from STDOUT.
+Running `Engine` with no flags will open a command-line session in which UCI messages can be entered through STDIN and UCI responses are sent from STDOUT.
 A UCI-compliant chess GUI will run this executable and handle the I/O for you.

-Running `random.exe --runtests` will run the engine's unit tests.
+Running `Engine --runtests` will run the engine's unit tests.